dingbat/clockout/readme.md

 Clockout will estimate a time for a pioneer commit based on the size of its diff, using the diffs-per-hour rate on your other commits.

 But sometimes these estimations can be misleading.
 (Say you've added third-party libraries to your code, which Git says is a lot of additions.)
 Just add a configuration file to the root of your repo to customize a range of options and make your hours estimations more accurate.
-Run the following from your repo to generate a template file:
+Run the following from your repo to generate a template config file:
 ```
-$ clock -g
+$ clock generate config
 ```

 ### Clock-in, clock-out ###